 See how easy wool appliqué is?
 Now you can embellish with threads, stitches, ribbons, etc. How about the Wool Flower Wall Hanging Quilt Pattern pictured above?
 The possibilities are unlimited!
 Remember, if you doing a project using cotton appliqué, you can easily switch to wool instead and get a great look!
 The hardest part will be deciding which project to start first!

-Try checking out the Bluprint quilting shop and pick up some gorgeous wool for your next project.
+Try checking out the Craftsy quilting shop and pick up some gorgeous wool for your next project.
 I love the red, white and blue hues in this Independence Trail Wool from Moda — perfect for an Americana-themed project!

 What project are you going to try using wool appliqué?